Toki (video game): Legacy

-An arcade-style platform game with similarly-looking simian characters was in development by Ocean Software for the Atari Jaguar under the working title Apeshit but was later renamed to Toki Goes Apespit at one point during development due to Ocean still retaining the license to Toki, with plans to be published in Winter 1994.
-However it was never released, likely due to the failure of the Jaguar both commercially and critically.
+An platform game with similarly-looking simian characters was in development by Ocean Software for the Jaguar under the working title Apeshit.
+It was renamed to Toki Goes Apespit at one point during development.
+It was planned to be published in Winter 1994, but it was never released.

-The original game was also ported by Magic Team for iOS on September 7, 2009 in the United States.
+The original game, ported by Magic Team, was released for iOS on September 7, 2009 in the United States.